oracle-livelabs/developer/springai-vector/deploy/deploy.md

 ## Introduction

-In this lab, you will make changes and deploy the pre-built Spring Boot/AI Java backend Docker image to OKE (Oracle Cloud Infrastructure Container Engine for Kubernetes).
+In this lab, you will make changes and deploy the pre-built Spring Boot/AI Java backend Docker image to Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE).

 Estimated time: 15 minutes